cs3org/eos-reva-plugin/CONTRIBUTING.md

 the bug (when you know how), what environment the bug appeared and so on.
 Please tell us at least the following things:

- * What's the version of binary you used?
+ * What's the version of the revad binary you used?
 Please include the output of `revad --version` or `reva version` in your bug report.
+ * What's the version of the plugin you used?
  * What commands did you execute to get to where the bug occurred?
  * What did you expect?
  * What happened instead?